-Imagine you could spend your working hours at your favorite café around the corner, at your favorite beach, or in your RV in the middle of the woods.
-You have everything you need to work with you.
+Imagine that remote work allows you to spend your working hours at your favorite coffee shop around the corner, on your favorite beach, or in your RV in the middle of the woods.
 You can choose where you want to work and flexibly arrange your working hours according to your needs.
 Who would like to say no to that?
 Doesn't this lifestyle correspond exactly to the wishful thinking a large part of us long for?

 We are all familiar with the term home office.
 In the context of Covid-19, this option has abruptly become a dodge.
 By now, we perceive working from home as normal.
 But the limit of flexibility in the world of work has not yet been reached.
 Remote work is the next step.

 In essence, remote work means working independently of time and location.
 The main difference to the home office lies in the mobility of the work.
 Instead of working from home, employees can complete their work tasks from anywhere.
 Thereby, a high degree of trust is placed in the employees.
 After all, neither the fulfillment of goals nor the quality of work should suffer.
 Conversely, employees trust that their superiors will keep control mechanisms to a minimum and that no mistrust will arise.
 Above all, staff members benefit from time and cost savings.
 The commute to work is no longer necessary or is shorter.
 This creates free time - a better work-life balance - and also leaves a green footprint.